 You will need to provide one of the above forms of identification with your application.
 Two forms of identification are required for Fashion Institute of Technology students.

-For a listing of Frequently Asked Questions and Answers, please click here.
+The Comptroller strongly encourages you to read the attached listing of Frequently Asked Questions and Answers.
+To do so, please click here.